 You should avoid all protests, rallies and demonstrations as they may turn violent.

-There is a high risk of crime in and around the international airport in Lagos, on the roads between the airports in Lagos, Abuja and other urban centres, and when travelling unaccompanied in taxis or on public transport.
-Assaults and robberies are common on public transport.
-Prearranged collection/drop off at airports and hotels by someone who known to you or whose identity you can verify will help to minimise the risk.
-Criminals have been known to pose as police or military personnel and bogus greeters at the airport.
+There is a high incidence of crime in and around the international airport in Lagos, and on the main roads to and from international and domestic airports in Lagos, Abuja and other urban centres.
+Assaults and robberies are common on public transport and when travelling unaccompanied in taxis.
+Prearranged collection/drop off at airports and hotels by someone who is known to you or whose identity you can verify will help to minimise the risk.
+Criminals have been known to pose as police, military personnel and bogus greeters at airports.

 An increasing number of Australian citizens have also been defrauded or had their lives endangered by bogus internet friendship, dating and marriage schemes operating out of Nigeria.
-These scams typically result from connections made through internet dating schemes or chat rooms.
 Scammers will often spend months developing an online relationship before asking for money, for example, to enable travel to Australia or for medical costs.
-Each request is followed by another for ever increasing amounts.
 When the money is received, the relationship is usually terminated and any chance of recovering the funds is highly unlikely.
 In some instances, foreigners who have travelled to Nigeria to meet their friend or prospective marriage partner have been kidnapped and held to ransom, assaulted and robbed.

 Money and valuables